PipedreamHQ/pipedream/docs/docs/pricing/README.md

 ### When am I invoiced / billed for paid plans?

-When you upgrade to the Professional tier, Stripe will immediately charge your payment method on file for \$10.
+When you upgrade to the Professional tier, Stripe will immediately charge your payment method on file for {{$site.themeConfig.PRO_MONTHLY_PRICE}}.

 If you accrue any [additional billable invocations](#additional-billable-invocations), that usage is reported to Stripe throughout the [billing period](/pricing/#billing-period).
-That overage, as well as the next \$10 monthly minimum, is charged at the start of the _next_ billing period.
+That overage, as well as the next {{$site.themeConfig.PRO_MONTHLY_PRICE}} monthly minimum, is charged at the start of the _next_ billing period.

-For example, if you sign up for a paid plan on January 1st, you're immediately charged \$10.
-If you run 100,000 invocations in January, you'd use the {{$site.themeConfig.PRO_MONTHLY_INVOCATIONS}} invocations tied to this \$10 payment, and you'd accrue 50,000 additional billable invocations, for a total cost of \$20.
-That \$20 charge would be added to your next invoice, around Feb 1st, along with the \$10 monthly minimum charge for the billing period starting Feb 1st.
+For example, if you sign up for a paid plan on January 1st, you're immediately charged {{$site.themeConfig.PRO_MONTHLY_PRICE}}.
+If you run 120,000 invocations in January, you'd use the {{$site.themeConfig.PRO_MONTHLY_INVOCATIONS}} invocations tied to this {{$site.themeConfig.PRO_MONTHLY_PRICE}} payment, and you'd accrue 100,000 additional billable invocations, for a total cost of \$39.
+That \$39 charge would be added to your next invoice, around Feb 1st, along with the {{$site.themeConfig.PRO_MONTHLY_PRICE}} monthly minimum charge for the billing period starting Feb 1st.

 ### How does Pipedream secure my credit card data?